-On Type 0 and 1 roads where it is the custom and practice of an Authority to cut-back the surface and/or binder course to provide a stepped profile then this shall be notified to the Undertaker.
-Subject to the agreement of the Authority the stepped joint shall be applied to reinstatements in Type 0 and 1 roads subject to the following:
+On Type 0, 1 and 2 roads where it is the custom and practice of an Authority to cut-back the surface and/or binder course to provide a stepped profile when undertaking maintenance works then this shall be notified to the Undertaker.
+Subject to the agreement of the Authority the stepped joint shall be applied to reinstatements in Type 0, 1 and 2 roads subject to the following:

-- i) Small reinstatements and narrow transverse trenches shall be excluded - ii) The stepped profile shall match the Authority's policy subject to a maximum of 75mm step see Figure S6.4
+- i) Small reinstatements and narrow transverse trenches shall be excluded. - ii) The stepped profile shall match the Authority's policy subject to a maximum of 75 mm step see Figure S6.4.